 - Shut down any critical operations and/or equipment and systems that could cause an emergency situation to worsen, before evacuating the building.

-- Notify ushers of there responsibilities to get the public out of the building safely during an emergency situation by strategically placing themselves in an area to help direct the public to there emergency exits.
+- Notify ushers of their responsibilities to get the public out of the building safely during an emergency situation by strategically placing themselves in an area to help direct the public to the emergency exits.